![]() |

 State Senator Andrea Dalessandro, who sits on the Natural Resources and Energy committee, mentioned at Environmental Day at the Capitol that she puts a bucket in the shower to catch the water while it warms up.
 Way to walk the talk!
 Some friends of ours have installed lovely outdoor showers that water their backyard landscaping.
 (I wouldn't recommend this in the front yard!)

-Some of you might remember my blog, "Rebel Dishwater Gardener."
 Here I am using our clean rinse water in our kitchen garden.

 I dump the dirty dish water in our compost pile to keep it moist.